DonSchenck/csharp-kafka-events-workshop/README.md

-# csharp-kafka-turtorial
+# csharp-kafka-events-workshop

-This tutorial/workshop will guide you through the creation of an application that demonstrates Apache Kafka and Event Handling using the C# programming language.
+This workshop/tutorial will guide you through the creation of an application that demonstrates Apache Kafka and Event Handling using the C# programming language.

 At the end of this tutorial you will have:
 1. An instance of OpenShift running in Developer Sandbox for Red Hat Openshift.
 This will be referred to as your "cluster".